StartOS Documentation

 Holesail

 Holesail creates direct, encrypted peer-to-peer tunnels between your devices and your server.
 No port forwarding, static IP, or centralized servers are required.
 Traffic flows directly between peers as if they were on the same local network.
+This is a good option when:

 - You want fast, private remote access without the complexity of setting up a VPN server.